Vanessa (1977 film): Plot

-Vanessa Anden (Olivia Pascal) is a misfit student at a Bavarian convent.
+Vanessa Anden is a misfit student at a Bavarian convent.
 After the death of her uncle Richard, she travels to Hong Kong to assume ownership of her uncle's estate.
-When she arrives, Prinz Bandor (Tom Garven), a taxi driver later revealed to be a magician, delivers her to Richard's palatial home.
-There, she meets Jackie (Uschi Zech), the niece of Richard's attorney and closest friend, Anthony Grüder (Peter M. Krueger).
-Jackie's sister Cle (Eva Eden) is married to the wealthy Major Kenneth Cooper (Anton Diffring).
+When she arrives, Prinz Bandor, a taxi driver later revealed to be a magician, delivers her to Richard's palatial home.
+There, she meets Jackie, the niece of Richard's attorney and closest friend, Anthony Grüder.
+Jackie's sister Cle is married to the wealthy Major Kenneth Cooper.
 Cle engages in a series of open extramarital affairs in an attempt to get Kenneth to divorce her.

-Vanessa learns she has inherited a chain of bordellos and a large citrus plantation, but the plantation administrator, Adrian (Günter Clemens), claims to be Richard's illegitimate son and has contested the will.
+Vanessa learns she has inherited a chain of bordellos and a large citrus plantation, but the plantation administrator, Adrian, claims to be Richard's illegitimate son and has contested the will.
 Adrian invites Vanessa to the plantation to persuade her to give it to him.
-He then attempts to rape Vanessa, but Kenneth interrupts him.
-Adrian's servant Tai-Neh (Eva Leuze), who is in love with Adrian, becomes furiously jealous of Adrian's interest in Vanessa.
+He then attempts to rape Vanessa, but Kenneth intervenes.
+Adrian's servant Tai-Neh, who is in love with Adrian, becomes furiously jealous of Adrian's interest in Vanessa.
 Tai-Neh uses sympathetic magic to cause Vanessa agony and leave her sick in bed.
 Jackie, suspecting magic, enlists Prinz Bandor's aid.
 Bandor perceives Tai-Neh's magic is the source of Vanessa's pain and counters it.

-Eventually, the court rejects Adrian's challenge and awards the entire estate to Vanessa.
-Adrian tries to convince Vanessa he loves her, but Vanessa simply fires him.
+The court rejects Adrian's challenge and awards the entire estate to Vanessa.
+Adrian tries to convince Vanessa he loves her, but Vanessa fires him.
 Vanessa decides to keep the plantation but has Anthony sell all the brothels, thus becoming very wealthy.
 Kenneth invites Vanessa to her home, drugs her and sexually assaults her.
 Jackie, Adrian and Cle arrive as he does so, and Adrian rescues Vanessa.
 Kenneth asks Cle to come back to him, but she refuses.
-Vanessa hires Adrian to run the plantation again and returns to Europe, leaving open the possibility of a future relationship someday.
+Vanessa hires Adrian to run the plantation again and returns to Europe, leaving open the possibility of a future relationship.